A platelet count measures the average platelet level in a person’s blood. Overly high or low platelet levels can lead to severe health complications.

 - Anemia: A type of anemia called aplastic anemia reduces the number of all kinds of blood cells, including platelets.

-- Infection: A bacterial infection, especially the blood infection sepsis, can reduce platelet count.
+- Infection: A bacterial infection, especially the blood infection called sepsis, can reduce platelet count.

-- Chemotherapy: Chemotherapy harms existing tissue in addition to cancer cells, which can make it difficult for the body to produce platelets.
+- Chemotherapy: Chemotherapy harms existing tissue and cancer cells, making it difficult for the body to produce platelets.

 - Poisoning: Exposure to some pesticides can damage platelets.